oglimmer/java-spring-boot-class/chapter-02/README.md

 Save this html as `test.html` and run `docker run --rm -v $PWD:/usr/share/nginx/html -p 80:80 nginx` in the same directory.
 Access the page with a browser at http://localhost/test.html

-Do replicate the problem you cannot open test.html directly in your browser, you either have to use docker or something like xampp.
+To replicate the problem you cannot open test.html directly in your browser, you either have to use docker or something like xampp.

 Does it work?
 No?
 Why?